 We provide around-the-clock habilitation services to individuals with severe IDD through Group and ISL (Individualized Supported Living) homes.
 For individuals who live independently with IDD, TNC supports programming to help with specific tasks, develop skills, or get involved in the community.
 TNC Community is headquartered in Independence, Missouri.

-TNC Community is led by an executive director under the guidance of a volunteer board of directors.
+TNC Community is led by an executive director/CEO under the guidance of a volunteer board of directors.
 We have consistently received the highest level of accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) and are active members in the Missouri Association of Rehabilitation Facilities (MARF).
 TNC Community is registered with GuideStar at platinum status.

 Tax-deductible donations can be made online, by phone, and through the mail or bequests.
 Learn more on our Donate page.
 All donations are appreciated and acknowledged.

 Harry S. Truman Children’s Neurological Center, dba TNC Community, operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with TNC Community.
 Complaint must be filed within 180 days after the date of the alleged discrimination.